 Can I do anything to prevent tinnitus or keep it from getting worse?

-Noise-induced hearing loss, the result of damage to the sensory hair cells of the inner ear, is one of the most common causes of tinnitus.
+Noise-induced hearing loss, the result of damage to the sensory hair cells of the inner ear, is one of the most common causes.
 Anything you can do to limit your exposure to loud noise—by moving away from the sound, turning down the volume, or wearing earplugs or earmuffs—will help prevent it or keep symptoms from getting worse.